Phyeory/Academic-Researches/README.md

 1. Quantum Darwinism: An attempted solution to the measurement problem. (written for the Brighton College Science essay competition in May 2025)
 2. Astro Pi: Participated in the Astro Pi Challenge 2025 and sent a Raspberry Pi to the ISS with the mission of calculating the speed, utilising OpenCV and mathematics.
 (Written in Python, passed evaluation test and awarded fligh† status)
+3. Produced an app, aim to make practicing mathematics and physics easier. https://eigenspace.onrender.com